multiversx/mx-docs/docs/validators/devnet/install-update-devnet.md

 ```

 :::tip
-Your first node is called `node-0` and it its REST API will run on port `8080` by default.
+Your first node is called `node-0` and its REST API will run on port `8080` by default.
 The next node is `node-1 `on port `8081`, and so on.
 :::

 ## **Update your node(s)**